'71 (film): Plot

 Hook staggers away and again gets lost in the streets, eventually collapsing.
 Two Catholics, Eamon and his daughter Brigid, discover him as he lies in a street unconscious and injured by shrapnel.
 They take him to their home in the Divis Flats.
 Eamon, a former army medic, stitches Hook's wounds.
 Despite the Provisional IRA having recently taken control of the area from the OIRA, Eamon contacts senior OIRA officer Boyle for help, expecting a more humane solution than the Provisional IRA faction would allow.
 Boyle, less radical and violent than the younger Provisional IRA members, tells Captain Browning, leader of the local MRF section, of Hook's whereabouts and asks in return that Browning kill James Quinn, a key leader of the younger Provisional IRA faction.

 Quinn and his squad have tailed Boyle since the pub explosion and saw him visit Eamon's flat without knowing why he was there.
 Sensing danger, Hook flees the flat, taking a large knife he finds in a bag.
 Hook eludes Quinn's men but, unable to evade Haggerty, stabs and kills him.
 Quinn's group captures Hook and takes him to a hideout.
 Quinn orders Sean, the young boy who, in the early neighbourhood persecution, had hesitated to kill Hook, to murder him.
 When Sean hesitates, Quinn prepares to execute Hook, only to leave when Browning's group arrives.
 Sergeant Lewis of Browning's group shoots Sean, to Hook's horror.
 Lewis then attempts to strangle Hook to prevent him from informing others about the bomb.
 As Lieutenant Armitage and his men enter in support of Browning, Armitage sees Lewis's attempt to kill Hook.
 Sean, having survived the first shot, raises himself and shoots Lewis dead, before being shot again, this time fatally by Armitage.
 Browning finds Quinn and, rather than arresting or executing him, tells him Boyle wants him dead and needs to be dealt with.
 As Quinn leaves, Browning tells him he will be in touch soon.

 Hook is returned to his barracks.
 Later, despite a formal complaint by Armitage, the commanding officer dismisses the incident involving Hook, Lewis and Sean as 'a confused situation' that merits no further inquiry.
-Hook returns to England, throwing his dog tags from the ferry, and is reunited with his younger brother, whom he had left behind.
+Hook returns to England, throwing his dog tags from the ferry, and is reunited with his younger brother, whom he had left behind in a care home.
 The pair leave on a bus, presumably to start a new life for themselves, away from war and conflict.